Algorithmic Justice League: Freedom Flyers Campaign

+The campaign also highlights that passengers can opt out of facial recognition without penalty and hosts events such as the Freedom Flyers Summit to discuss the broader implications of these technologies.
+It frames airport screening as a key site in the expansion of biometric surveillance and raises concerns about privacy, consent, and potential bias, particularly for marginalized groups.

 Support and media appearances

 AJL initiatives have been funded by the Ford Foundation, the MacArthur Foundation, the Alfred P. Sloan Foundation, the Rockefeller Foundation, the Mozilla Foundation and individual private donors.
 Fast Company recognized AJL as one of the 10 most innovative AI companies in 2021.
 Additionally, venues such as Time magazine, The New York Times, NPR, and CNN have featured Buolamwini's work with the AJL in several interviews and articles.